Ghost Moon Setting

 Are all the guesses in?
 This is an ultra-close look at a moth antenna.
 Male moths use their antennae to detect pheromones from females, which travel through the air in plumes (look out, your porch light may be surrounded).
 A new study published April 15, 2013 in the journal Proceedings of the National Academy of Sciences found that male moths aren't perfect at sniffing out the chemicals in these plumes, so they sometimes mate with strains of moths they wouldn't otherwise approach.
 The finding explains the number of hybrid moths in nature.
-Less «

-This new Hubble image, which was captured and released on April 19, 2013, to celebrate the orbiting telescope’s 23rd year in orbit, reveals part of the sky in the constellation of Orion (The Hunter).
+This Hubble image, which was captured and released on April 19, 2013, to celebrate the orbiting telescope’s 23rd year in orbit, reveals part of the sky in the constellation of Orion (The Hunter).

 The Hubble observatory, which launched on April 24, 1990, captured the Horsehead Nebula (also known as Barnard 33) rising like a giant seahorse from the turbulent waves of gas and dust in this stunning infrared light image.
 "The result is a rather ethereal and fragile-looking structure, made of delicate folds of gas — very different to the nebula’s appearance in visible light," mission officials wrote in an image description Friday (April 19).
-Less «

 Amazing Electromagnetic Winds

 The interaction between the sun and Earth isn't limited to light.
 This artist's conception shows how electromagnetic solar winds influence the Earth's magnetosphere and upper atmosphere.
 University of Texas at Arlington physicist Yue Deng is currently studying these solar winds and how their energy is distributed in the atmosphere.

 "Right now, estimation of the amount of energy entering the Earth's thermosphere is not very precise and can be underestimated by 100 percent.
 We know even less about how that energy is distributed," Deng said in a March 11, 2013 statement.
 "This information is critical because if you put the same amount of energy at 400 kilometers the impact can be 100 times larger than if you put it at 100 kilometers."

 This dinosaur mama has quite the brood to prepare for.
 An artist's reconstruction of Ampelosaurus shows this titanosaurian sauropod laying a clutch of eggs.
 These dinosaurs, which hailed from the Late Cretaceaous in Europe, would have measured about 50 feet (15 m) long from nose to tail.

 Dinosaur eggs are big news in Spain, where paleontologists have just announced the discovery of eggs from four species of dinosaur in Lleida.
 Previously, only one type of dinosaur egg had been documented — now there are five, researchers report in the March 2013 issue of the journal Cretaceous Research.
-Less «

 Arctic Through a Porthole